imrand-dev/art-of-readable-code/chapters/4-aesthetics.md

 };
 ```

-### Rearrange Line Breaks to Be Consistent and Compact
+### Rearrange Line Breaks to be Consistent and Compact

 Suppose you were writing Java code to evaluate how your program behaves under various network connection speeds.
 You have a `TcpConnectionSimulator` that takes four parameters in the constructor: